BerfinTaskin/DL_NLP/README.md

 BERT Paraphrase Detection

 ### BERT Paraphrase Detection

+We try to implement the baseline performace using following techniques

+1. **Make the head return logits** In the baseline model, the classifier head returned probabilities after applying a sigmoid activation.
+Instead, we modified the head to return raw logits directly.
+This allows the use of more stable loss functions (such as BCEWithLogitsLoss), avoids premature squashing of values, and lets the loss handle the sigmoid internally for improved numerical stability.

+2. **Mean Pool over token embeddings**
+Rather than using the hidden state of the first token (similar to a [CLS] representation), we employed mean pooling across all token embeddings in the sentence pair.
+This representation takes into account the entire sentence context, especially beneficial for BART which does not have a dedicated [CLS] token.
+Mean pooling produced more informative sentence-level features for paraphrase classification.

+4. **K-Bin Ensemble**
+To reduce variance and improve robustness, we trained an ensemble of models on different random partitions (“bins”) of the training data.
+Each model was trained independently on one bin, and predictions were aggregated by averaging probabilities across models.
+This K-bin ensembling helps stabilize performance, reduces sensitivity to random initialization, and improves generalization on the dev and test sets.

+We combined techniques such as logits output, BCEWithLogitsLoss with pos_weight, mean pooling, and K-bin ensembling, alongside regularization strategies like gradient clipping, dropout, and learning-rate scheduling.
+These changes helped stabilize training, handle class imbalance, and improve generalization, with the best results achieved when methods were applied together.

 ### BART generation

 We implemented a Sample-and-Rerank (Rerank@k) generation strategy that focuses on balancing meaning and diversity in text generation.
 Here's our approach: